 In limited clinical experience, 5 out of 6 (83%) pediatric patients with infections due to Gram-positive pathogens with minimum inhibitory concentrations (MICs) of 4 mcg/mL treated with ZYVOX had clinical cures.
 However, pediatric patients exhibit wider variability in linezolid clearance and systemic exposure (AUC) compared with adults.
 In pediatric patients with a sub-optimal clinical response, particularly those with pathogens with MIC of 4 mcg/mL, lower systemic exposure, site and severity of infection, and the underlying medical condition should be considered when assessing clinical response [see Clinical Pharmacology (12.3) and Dosage and Administration (2)].

 ZYVOX I.V.
-Injection, ZYVOX Tablets, and ZYVOX for Oral Suspension contain linezolid, which is a synthetic antibacterial agent of the oxazolidinone class.
+Injection contains linezolid, which is a synthetic antibacterial agent of the oxazolidinone class.
 The chemical name for linezolid is (S)-N-[[3-[3-Fluoro-4-(4-morpholinyl)phenyl]-2-oxo-5-oxazolidinyl] methyl]-acetamide.

 The empirical formula is C16H20FN3O4.
 Its molecular weight is 337.35, and its chemical structure is represented below:

 ZYVOX I.V.
 Injection is supplied as a ready-to-use sterile isotonic solution for intravenous infusion.
 Each mL contains 2 mg of linezolid.
-Inactive ingredients are sodium citrate, citric acid, and dextrose in an aqueous vehicle for intravenous administration.
-The sodium (Na+) content is 0.38 mg/mL (5 mEq/300-mL bag and 1.7 mEq/100-mL bag).
+Inactive ingredients are dextrose monohydrate 50.24 mg/mL in an aqueous vehicle for intravenous administration, sodium citrate dihydrate 1.64 mg/mL, and citric acid anhydrous 0.85 mg/mL.
+Sodium hydroxide NF and/or hydrochloric acid NF are used to adjust the pH.
+The sodium (Na+) content is 0.38 mg/mL (5 mEq/300 mL bag).

 ZYVOX is an antibacterial drug [see Microbiology (12.4)].